 8D Budget Breakdown:

 *Note that this budget is for 4 pax which is the most economical for road trips especially when it comes to splitting the cost for bigger ticket items like car rental and the Hokkaido Expressway Pass.
 This figure might cost slightly more for 2-3 pax.

-JR Hokkaido Kitaka IC Card: For seamless travel on public transport, get a rechargeable card (IC Card) that can be used on all public transports including JR trains, the subway and buses including the Airport Limousine bus.
-If you have IC cards from other regions, like Tokyo (SUICA), Osaka (ICOCA), these can be used in Hokkaido too.
-If not, you can pre-purchase it online (preloaded with ¥1500) or get it at the station.
+JR Hokkaido Kitaka IC Card: For seamless travel on public transport, get a rechargeable card (IC Card) that can be used on all public transport including JR trains, the subway and buses including the Airport Limousine bus.

 Car rental: Once you’ve had enough of the city, the best way to explore the other sights of Hokkaido is by driving.
 Japanese car rental sites can be a bit confusing so we rented ours through Klook (~S$70/day).
 Do note that the price does not include options like collision damage insurance (¥648/day), the Hokkaido Expressway Pass (HEP) and rental of the ETC card (¥324).